kyma-incubator/compass/docs/investigations/rest-adapters/rest-adapter-for-graphql.md

 ![](adpters.svg)

 Kyma Integration Layer, implemented as a part of the external solution, reads the status of the TokenRequest that returns a URL pointing to Adapters.
 Adapters proxy calls to Compass components (REST --> GraphQL) and perform type conversions.

-Still, the open question is how to propagate credentials.
-For example, the Adapter endpoint is reached using a client certificate.
-Can we propagate that certificate when making a call to Compass components?
+For the security model details [see this document](./security.md)